rubiojr/lunartlk/docs/server.md

 # lunartlk-server

-HTTP transcription server powered by Moonshine speech-to-text models.
-Accepts audio uploads and returns JSON transcripts.
+HTTP transcription server with two engines: Moonshine (fast, English/Spanish) and Parakeet v3 (25 languages, highest accuracy).
+Models download automatically on first use and are loaded lazily to minimize memory.

 ## Usage